GBrachetta/eslint-config/README.md

 # @gbrachetta/eslint-config

 ESLint configuration for a React-based Project (Next.js, Gatsby, etc).
 Easy to install and configure, it follows the best code standards from airbnb and uses prettier configuration on code format.
-Integrated with my [prettier configuration](https://github.com/gbrachetta/prettier-config) configuration.
+Integrated with my [prettier configuration](https://github.com/gbrachetta/prettier-config).

 ## Purpose